SMU-DIGA/matverse_papers/README.md

 ---

-## 41. Data-Driven Materials Innovation and Applications
+## 40. Applied Machine Learning for Developing Next-Generation Functional Materials

-**Authors:** Zhuo Wang, Zhehao Sun, Hang Yin, Xinghui Liu, Jinlan Wang, Haitao Zhao, Cheng Heng Pang, Tao Wu, Shuzhou Li, Zongyou Yin, Xue-Feng Yu
+**Authors:** Filip Dinic, Kamalpreet Singh, Tony Dong, Milad Rezazadeh, Zhibo Wang, Ali Khosrozadeh, Tiange Yuan, Oleksandr Voznyy

-**Venue:** Advanced Materials
+**Venue:** Advanced Functional Materials

-**Publication Date:** 2022
+**Publication Date:** December 16, 2021

-**Volume & Issue:** Volume 34, Issue 36
+**Volume & Issue:** Volume 31, Issue 51

-**Pages:** 2104113
+**Pages:** 2104195

-**DOI:** 10.1002/adma.202104113
+**DOI:** 10.1002/adfm.202104195

 **Abstract:**
-Owing to the rapid developments to improve the accuracy and efficiency of both experimental and computational investigative methodologies, the massive amounts of data generated have led the field of materials science into the fourth paradigm of data-driven scientific research.
-This transition requires the development of authoritative and up-to-date frameworks for data-driven approaches for material innovation.
-A critical discussion on the current advances in the data-driven discovery of materials with a focus on frameworks, machine-learning algorithms, material-specific databases, descriptors, and targeted applications in the field of inorganic materials is presented.
-Frameworks for rationalizing data-driven material innovation are described, and a critical review of essential subdisciplines is presented, including: i) advanced data-intensive strategies and machine-learning algorithms; ii) material databases and related tools and platforms for data generation and management; iii) commonly used molecular descriptors used in data-driven processes.
-Furthermore, an in-depth discussion on the broad applications of material innovation, such as energy conversion and storage, environmental decontamination, flexible electronics, optoelectronics, superconductors, metallic glasses, and magnetic materials, is provided.
-Finally, how these subdisciplines (with insights into the synergy of materials science, computational tools, and mathematics) support data-driven paradigms is outlined, and the opportunities and challenges in data-driven material innovation are highlighted.
+Machine learning (ML) is a versatile technique to rapidly and efficiently generate insights from multidimensional data.
+It offers a much-needed avenue to accelerate the exploration and investigation of new materials to address time-sensitive global challenges such as climate change.
+The availability of large datasets in recent years has enabled the development of ML algorithms for various applications including experimental/device optimization and material discovery.
+This perspective provides a summary of the recent applications of ML in material discovery in a range of fields, from optoelectronics to batteries and electrocatalysis, as well as an overview of the methods behind these advances.
+The paper also attempts to summarize some key challenges and trends in current research methodologies.

-**Tags:** data-driven research, machine learning, material applications, material informatics, material innovation
+**Tags:** batteries, electrocatalysis, machine learning, materials discovery, optoelectronics, solid-state electrolytes

 ---

-## 40. Machine Learning Driven Synthesis of Few-Layered WTe2 with Geometrical Control
+## 39. Machine Learning Driven Synthesis of Few-Layered WTe2 with Geometrical Control

 **Authors:** Manzhang Xu, Bijun Tang, Yuhao Lu, Chao Zhu, Qianbo Lu, Chao Zhu, Lu Zheng, Jingyu Zhang, Nannan Han, Weidong Fang, Yuxi Guo, Jun Di, Pin Song, Yongmin He, Lixing Kang, Zhiyong Zhang, Wu Zhao, Cuntai Guan, Xuewen Wang, Zheng Liu